Amirreza-Mousavi/Pairwise_Sequence_Alignment_Speed_Test/README.md

 **NOTE:** I haven't performed the statistical analysis and visualization on the dataset yet, maybe in the future.

 **NOTE:** I just found out that the choice of `substitutionMatrix` in the `pairwiseAlignment` function, greatly changes the times of processing.
-The Script uses the NULL option (default), however I might change it to DNAFULL for DNA and BLOSUM62 for AA in the future.
+The script uses the NULL option (default), however I might change it to DNAFULL for DNA and BLOSUM62 for AA in the future.

 **NOTE:** As always, I have put the Expected_Results folder which contains the files that the R script generates once you run it.